bryandugan/bryan-dugan/content/posts/Runcloud config for Craft CMS/Runcloud config for Craft CMS.md

 ### disable_functions

-Remove the following functions from the list as they are needed for the Craft Plugin Store and sending Emails.
+Remove the following functions from the list as they are needed for Craft CMS to run properly.

 - `proc_open`
 - `proc_close`
 - `proc_terminate`
+- `ignore_user_abort`

 ### max_execution_time